Adult Swim (UK & Ireland): History

 It was announced in January 2019 that Channel 4 had partnered with Adult Swim to introduce a new one-hour Adult Swim programming block would be introduced on E4 from February 2019.
 It was also revealed that Channel 4 would air numerous episodes of AS content on its online streaming and catch-up platform, All 4 as well as exclusively airing the upcoming fourth season of Rick and Morty on Channel 4.
 On 1 February, it was announced that Adult Swim would be coming to E4 on 15 February.
 It teased shows like Aqua Teen Hunger Force, Mr. Pickles, Rick and Morty, Robot Chicken, and more.
 On 15 February 2019, E4 started airing the Adult Swim programming block by airing Rick and Morty Season 1 and the Robot Chicken Walking Dead Special: Look Who's Walking.
 The next week, they replaced the Robot Chicken Walking Dead Special: Look Who's Walking.

 On 8 March 2019, E4 started airing Season 2 of Dream Corp LLC, replacing the second episode of Robot Chicken Season 9 that aired on the Adult Swim programming block.

 On 27 April 2019, E4 started airing Season 2 of Rick and Morty.

-On 3 May 2019, E4 started airing the Adult Swim programming block, Fridays in the really early mornings.
-The really early morning block airs the previous episode of Rick and Morty Season 2 and two episodes of Robot Chicken Season 8.
+On 3 May 2019, E4 started airing the Adult Swim programming block, Fridays on early mornings.
+The early morning block airs the previous episode of Rick and Morty Season 2 and two episodes of Robot Chicken Season 8.
 The late night block airs the next episode of Rick and Morty Season 2, Robot Chicken Season 9, Dream Corp LLC Season 2 and Rick and Morty Season 1.
 On the same day, Samurai Jack came to All 4.
 The Robot Chicken: Star Wars special aired on E4 on 4 May 2019 at midnight.
 From June 2019, The Eric Andre Show replaced Dream Corp LLC in the E4 block.